JThh/fair-alloc-app-ra/contribution/ADVANCED_CONTRIBUTION.md

 ### Code Section Decomposition

 We take reference from the codes of the [weight picking sequence app](../pages/1_%F0%9F%8D%8A_Weighted_Picking_Sequence.py) to decompose the code components.
+The codes are written in a functional programming style.

 1. *Importing libraries*: The code imports various libraries such as `defaultdict`, `base64`, `partial`, `json`, `time`, `numpy`, `pandas`, and `streamlit` for different functionalities.